n8n-io/n8n-docs/docs/manage-cloud/cloud-data-management.md

 * Start: 320MiB RAM, 10 millicore CPU burstable
 * Power: 1280MiB RAM, 80 millicore CPU burstable

+n8n gives each instance up to 100GB of data storage.

 ## How to reduce memory consumption in your workflow

 The way you build workflows affects how much data they consume when executed.
 Although these guidelines aren't applicable to all cases, they provide a baseline of best practices to avoid exceeding instance memory.